vikash1976/lean-sdlc-reference-project/README.md

 # Lean SDLC Reference SpringBoot Project

 A sample reference project that aims to meet Lean SDLC code quality standards.
-It aims to have code coverage of 100%, mutation coverage of 100%, has sample class and respective BDD test using **Cucumber** and **Gherkin**. *It also aims to catch any coding issues, PMD static scan checks, Spotbugs checks, lower code coverage & mutation coverage than defined thresholds and fail the build as early as possible in the CI cycle*.
+It aims to have **code coverage of 100%, mutation coverage of 100%, 'A' rating for reliability, security & maintainability, 0 issues and 0 code smell** has sample class and respective BDD test using **Cucumber** and **Gherkin**. *It also aims to catch any coding issues, PMD static scan checks, Spotbugs checks, lower code coverage & mutation coverage than defined thresholds and fail the build as early as possible in the CI cycle*.

 If you are writing a completely new application in J2EE space you may like to use this project as sample.
 These are recommendations as per Lean SDLC CI Quality Gate and **not a hard requirement** for projects that are on their modernization journey.

-In case you prefer to have a different set of measures and threshold values, we recommend you  define a suitable qualify gate for your needs in SonarQube.
+In case you prefer to have a different set of measures and threshold values, we recommend you  copy our Lean SDLC quality gate definition and adjust the gate conditions and threshold values accordingly in SonarQube.

 **if you rely on SonarQube for your static code analysis you may like to comment out PMD and Splotbugs plugin in the pom file.**